Darko Bjedov

-Darko Bjedov (Дарко Бједов; born 28 March 1989) is a Serbian footballer who plays for Radnik.
+Darko Bjedov (Дарко Бједов; born 28 March 1989) is a Serbian footballer who plays as a centre forward for Rad.

 Club career

 Born in Knin, Bjedov started his career with Železničar Beograd.
 Later he played member of several Belgrade clubs, Radnički, Čukarički and Mladenovac.
 He was fully affirmed playing with Timok and Inđija in the Serbian First League.
 After a season with Zeta in the 2015–16 Montenegrin First League, where he was second scorer with 18 goals in 33 matches, Bjedov joined Javor Ivanjica.
-After he scored 10 goals on 20 Serbian SuperLiga matches during the first half of 2016–17 Serbian SuperLiga season, Bjedov signed two-and-a-half year deal with K.A.A.
-Gent on 9 January 2017.
+After he scored 10 goals on 20 Serbian SuperLiga matches during the first half of 2016–17 Serbian SuperLiga season, Bjedov signed a two-and-a-half-year deal with KAA Gent on 9 January 2017.
 In February 2018, Bjedov joined Rad, on loan deal from Gent, until the end of the 2017–18 Serbian SuperLiga campaign.
-On 27 August 2018, Bjedov signed a two-year-deal with Vojvodina.
+On 27 August 2018, Bjedov signed a two-year deal with Vojvodina.